dotenv-org/dotenv-vault/README.md

 $ git push heroku main # heroku example
 ```

 That's it!
-On deploy, your `.env.vault` file will be decrypted and its secrets injected as environment variables, just in time.
+On deploy, your `.env.vault` file will be decrypted and its secrets injected as environment variables – just in time.

 <sub>>>> More details toward end of <a href="https://www.dotenv.org/docs/quickstart?r=1">quickstart ⚡️ guide</a></sub>